Avian influenza in poultry

 The surveillance programme for AI in wild birds aims to monitor the occurrence of avian influenza viruses of subtypes H5 and H7 in wild birds.

-Active surveillance based on serological investigations to monitor avian influenza viruses (AIVs) in poultry in 2024 did not detect infection in poultry kept for commercial purposes in Norway.
 This surveillance is routinely and systematically conducted, independent of the health status of the flocks.
-Two outbreaks of highly pathogenic avian influenza (HPAI) were detected in domestic birds in 2024: one in a commercial poultry holding and one in a backyard flock.
-Both outbreaks were identified through passive surveillance and sampling initiated due to clinical suspicion.
+One outbreak of highly pathogenic avian influenza (HPAI) was detected in domestic birds in 2025 at a commercial poultry holding with 7,500 laying hens.
+The outbreak was identified through passive surveillance following sampling initiated due to clinical suspicion.

 Download report